 Vision loss is linked to socioeconomic disadvantage.
 Poor vision contributes to inequalities for marginalised and socially disadvantaged populations.
-90% of people affected live in low- and middle- income countries.
+90% of people affected of eye diseases live in low- and middle- income countries.
 Sub-Saharan Africa is one of the worst-affected regions.

 - 2.2 billion people globally have a vision impairment

 - 90% of people with vision loss and blindness can be helped

 Common causes of vision impairment and eye diseases

 As the world’s most common cause of blindness, cataract has taken sight from more than 20 million people.
 Age, injury or genetics can cause the typical cloudy lens.
 Cataracts can be corrected with a simple 15-minute operation.

 Glaucoma is another leading cause of blindness.
 Treatments include medication and operations.
 It is not possible to restore lost sight, but remaining sight can be preserved.
 Early detection is key!